hashgraph/hedera-improvement-proposal/hip-0000-support-CREATE2-opcode.md

 The business value of this HIP is self-evident, so the only decision points are in the changes to Services code and protobuf messages.
 Our reasoning is that:
   1. Re-use of the alias mechanism reduces risk and complexity in the codebase.
-  2. Externalizing created `0.0.X`-to-address links via the `alias` field in the record follows the same pattern used in auto-account creation.
+  2. Externalizing created `0.0.X`-to-address links via a new `solidity_address` field in the record follows the same pattern used in auto-account creation.
   3. Although the `GetBySolidityIDQuery` _can_ be used to look up the `ContractID` for any Solidity address, this is not a free query and clients may prefer to pre-compute the `CREATE2` address and use it directly.